DFHack/dfhack/Lua API.rst

 DF data structure wrapper
 =========================

-DF structures described by the xml files in library/xml are exported to lua code as a tree of objects and functions under the ``df`` global, which broadly maps to the ``df`` namespace in C++.
+Data structures of the game are defined in XML files located in library/xml (and online at http://github.com/DFHack/df-structures), and automatically exported to lua code as a tree of objects and functions under the ``df`` global, which also broadly maps to the ``df`` namespace in the headers generated for C++.

 **WARNING**: The wrapper provides almost raw access to the memory of the game, so mistakes in manipulating objects are as likely to